Course Catalog

 • Georgia automobile registration (current and previous year)

-• Proof of purchase or rental of primary residence in Georgia (property tax paid or lease)
+• Proof of purchase or rental of primary residence in Georgia (property tax paid or lease agreement)

-• Utility bills in the student’s name showing 12 consecutive months of charges – (No cell phone bills)
+• Utility bills in the parent or guardian’s name showing 12 consecutive months of charges (cell phone bills not accepted)

-• Location of checking, savings, or other bank accounts (12 consecutive months of bank statements with student’s address)
+• Location of checking, savings, or other bank accounts (12 consecutive months of bank statements with parent or guardian’s address)

 Enrollment Appeal